panevain/CS5744_TransitFlow/content/detailed-design/back-end-design.md

 ### Endpoint

-Each Endpoint (web, mobile, sms, and admin) is designed to handle specific types of requests, characterized by its path and request type (GET, POST, etc.).
+Each endpoint (web, mobile, SMS, and admin) is designed to handle specific types of requests, characterized by its path and request type (GET, POST, etc.).
 This design allows for a more organized and manageable way of processing requests, where each endpoint can be optimized for its specific purpose.

 ### Cache

 The Cache is a critical component for improving the performance of the system.
 It stores frequently accessed data, reducing the load on the database and speeding up response times.
 The operations `addToCache` and `getFromCache` ensure that data can be stored and retrieved efficiently, providing a significant boost to the system's performance.
+The cache is implemented as a key-value (KV) store where each key is a possible user request and the value is a JSON string of the data to be returned.
+KV stores have excellent throughput and in this instance, no extra processing is required beyond the lookup.

 ### DatabaseConnection